 Have regular medical checkups.

-Is knee pain holding you back?
 Knee pain is one of the most common injuries we see in our clinic, this is partly due to there being many different types of knee pain.
-But today I want to talk to you about the most common knee injury we treat here, it's known as...
+But today I want to talk to you about the most common knee injury we treat at Back to Health Physiotherapy, it’s known as...